Imagine Fund FAQ

 How are award decisions made?

 A committee of arts, humanities, and design faculty (the Imagine Fund Advisory Committee) will review the applications and make recommendations to the provost.
-For the current award cycle (2020-21), we encourage proposals that center, imagine, and re-imagine racial justice and social justice within the arts, humanities, and design.

 The committee will adhere to the following conflict-of-interest guidelines: